Another Rainbow Publishing: Disney figurines

 Having established itself as a publisher of specialty books and lithographs based on the works of Carl Barks, Another Rainbow launched an ambitious project of creating limited edition bone-china figurines based on Barks Disney characters - especially Scrooge McDuck and Donald Duck.
 Connoisseur of Malvern (UK), which also produced figurines for Buckingham Palace and the Whitehouse, manufactured 7 of these figurines (Under Carl Barks direction) which ranged in price from $1980 to $19,500.
 The earlier releases sold out rapidly - although, there were a number of later editions unsold by the time Another Rainbow's license with Disney expired.

 In 2001, all of these figurines were destroyed due to a licensing disagreement with the new management at the Walt Disney Company.

 Gladstone Publishing

 In 1985 a new division was founded, "Gladstone Publishing", which took up the then-dormant Disney comic book license.
 Gladstone published Disney comic books by Barks, Paul Murry, and Floyd Gottfredson, and also presented the first works of modern Disney comics masters Don Rosa and William Van Horn.
 Gladstone's books were also among the first in the United States to regularly include Disney comics produced in Europe.
 The company was based in Scottsdale, Arizona, but moved in 1987 to Prescott, Arizona.

-Passing of Bruce Hamilton
+Death of Bruce Hamilton

 Bruce Hamilton, co-founder, and driving force behind Another Rainbow Publishing, died on June 20, 2005, after a long illness.